Oneflow-Inc/oneflow-documentation/en/docs/contribute/intro.md

 Our main open source code repository are：

-* [oneflow](https://github.com/Oneflow-Inc/oneflow): contains code of OneFlow framework
+* [oneflow](https://github.com/Oneflow-Inc/oneflow): It contains codes of OneFlow framework.

-* [OneFlow-Benchmark](https://github.com/Oneflow-Inc/OneFlow-Benchmark): provides OneFlow deep learning benchmark examples for CV, CTR and NLP, and more models are on the way and will be provided here when ready.
+* [OneFlow-Benchmark](https://github.com/Oneflow-Inc/OneFlow-Benchmark): It provides OneFlow deep learning benchmark examples for CV, CTR and NLP, and more models are on the way and will be provided here when ready.

 You can also find or create more OneFlow open source projects [here](https://github.com/Oneflow-Inc).